 Vision is responsible for approximately 80% of what children learn.
-As they grow and develop, they are constantly integrating knowledge of the world and how to navigate it.
+As children grow and develop, they’re constantly taking in new information and learning how to navigate the world around them.

 We understand that even the toughest adults can find a trip to the doctor intimidating.
 Our optometrists and staff are friendly (and often familiar) faces who help educate your children on how to care for their eyes.

 EyeCare Niagara goes the extra mile by encouraging them to be leaders in their own eye health.
 By offering a calm, welcoming environment and ensuring your child’s comfort is prioritized, we help your family become engaged in their ocular health—and make sure it’s at its best.

 We’ll often assess the following during your child’s eye exam:

 - Visual acuity

 We will also gain a thorough understanding of both your child’s and your family’s health history to determine if there are other potential issues we should be watching for.